lichengunc/MAttNet/README.md

 Since [ReferIt Game](http://tamaraberg.com/referitgame/), there have been several datasets in different domains, e.g., [video](https://arxiv.org/pdf/1708.01641v1.pdf), [dialogue](https://arxiv.org/pdf/1611.08481v2.pdf) and [spoken language](https://arxiv.org/pdf/1711.03800v2.pdf).
 Note you may be careful about the problem setting.
 Randomly fitting referring expressions into a task (just for paper publication) is boring.
 As for the collection method, I prefer the way used in our ealy work [ReferIt Game](http://tamaraberg.com/referitgame/).
-The collected expressions might be slightly short (compared with image captioning datasets), but that is how we naturally refer things in our daily life.
+The collected expressions might be slightly short (compared with image captioning datasets), but that is how we refer things naturally in daily life.

 ## Authorship